raravena80/oldblog/source/_posts/2014-03-07-docker-first-impressions.markdown

 For me, it wasn't that difficult to setup, I just followed the steps on the Wiki.
 I don't think the steps are that difficult but it just requires basic knowledge of the Linux command line.
-Docker requires the Linux 3.8 kernel and in my case, I tried Docker on Ubuntu 13.10 so I didn't have to install an extra kernel packages.
+Docker requires the Linux 3.8 kernel and in my case, I tried Docker on Ubuntu 13.10 so I didn't have to install an extra kernel package.

 However, if you are running say Ubuntu 12.04 LTS (Precise) you are going to have to install the update kernel packages and reboot the machine before you can use Docker: